mtjoe/word-game-ui/README.md

 ## Potential Improvements

-- [ ] Add in more game examples in backend, currently only have one game
+- [ ] Add in more game examples in backend, currently only returns one game
-- [ ] Move game state to backend
+- [ ] Replay game
 - [ ] Improve styling
 - [ ] Upgrade GameBoard to be crossword puzzle style
+- [ ] Move game state to backend
 - [ ] Make into multiplayer